 As a first responder, your community networks are an important part of who you are and how you serve.
-Community leaders who speak a different language become part of that network when you are able to understand their perspectives and opinions.
-You’ll be able to understand your neighborhoods, your businesses, and each family in your community on a very different level when you begin to learn Spanish.
+Community leaders who speak a different language become part of that network when you can understand their perspectives and opinions.
+You’ll be able to appreciate your neighborhoods, your businesses, and each family in your community on a very different level when you begin to learn Spanish.

 When you have that understanding, then you create a deeper level of trust.
 With that trust, you will find that professional relationships are much easier to form.

 Learning a second language, specifically Spanish, is difficult for many people at first.
 There is a struggle that goes on in the mind, trying to enforce a native language over the second language.
 As with any skill, the more you practice a second language, the more confident you will be in speaking, thinking, and writing it in the future.

 Are you looking for specialized Spanish training?
 Police officer, correction officer, 9-1-1 dispatch, animal control, firefighter, EMT’s, park rangers check out this online Spanish training that puts you in the driver’s seat.